contactolaolu44real/xml-processor/README.md

 This README would normally document whatever steps are necessary to get the app running.

 ### How to run the app? ###
+Please use java 17 for easy set up

 1 First unzip the app bundle